matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 a resource hierarchy.

 306) Database for IoT collected data?
 Answer: Cloud Bigtable.
-Bigtable is deigned to accept billions of rows of data.
+Bigtable is designed to accept billions of rows of data.

 307) Data warehouse?
 Answer: BigQuery.
 BigQuery is a managed service for data warehouses and analytics support tens of petabytes of data.